 2nd Place: $2,000

 The essay must establish a connection between:

-- The contest is open to all full-time BYU undergraduate and graduate students attending classes on campus Fall Semester 2019.
+- The contest is open to all full-time BYU undergraduate and graduate students enrolled Fall Semester 2020.

 - Essays should be approximately 750 words.